-The targets were developed by referencing the Optimize Energy Performance and Indoor Water Use Reduction credits in LEED v4.
-Except for the specific requirements in this guideline, the LEED methodology should be referenced.
+The targets were developed by referencing the Optimize Energy Performance and Indoor Water Use Reduction credits in LEED and/or Green Globes.
+Except for the specific requirements in this quideline, the LEED / Green Globes methodology should be referenced.

 WTCC 1.3 Designer Requirements